G00410424/emerging_technologies/README.md

 Structure and Files
 The trigram model in JSON format is contained in the output file trigrams.json, where each trigram sequence is represented by a key and its frequency by a value.
 The notebook that defines and runs the export function is called trigrams.ipynb.

+---

+## ELIZA Chatbot Project

+### Overview

+This project is an implementation of the classic **ELIZA chatbot**, which simulates conversation by recognizing keywords in user input and providing responses based on those keywords.
+ELIZA was originally created as an early experiment in natural language processing.
+In this implementation, the chatbot is designed to provide basic conversational responses based on predefined patterns and reflections of user input.

+The chatbot is built using **HTML**, **CSS**, and **JavaScript** and is designed to run entirely on the client side.

+### Features

+- **Keyword-based Responses**: The chatbot can recognize specific words or phrases in user input and respond accordingly.
+Common conversational phrases like "hello," "how are you," "I feel," and "thank you" have unique responses.
+- **Reflected Responses**: For unmatched phrases, the chatbot reflects user input, providing an engaging fallback response.
+- **Dynamic Interaction**: The bot simulates conversation by generating responses based on the keywords in user input and even encourages users to elaborate on their thoughts.

+### Files and Structure

+- **eliza/** - The main folder containing the project files.
+  - `index.html` - The HTML file defining the chatbot's structure and interface.
+  - `style.css` - CSS file for styling the chatbot interface.
+  - `eliza.js` - JavaScript file containing the logic for the chatbot, including responses and event handling.

+### JavaScript Logic

+The chatbot's logic is implemented in `eliza.js`.
+This file contains the following key components:

+#### 1. Reflection Patterns

+ELIZA uses reflection patterns to "reflect" words back to the user in responses.
+For example:
+- **User says**: "I am feeling sad"
+- **ELIZA responds**: "Why do you say you are feeling sad?"

+The reflection patterns help make responses feel more personal.

+#### 2. `generateResponse` Function

+The `generateResponse` function generates replies based on keywords in the user's input.
+It includes common questions and conversational phrases such as "hello," "how are you," and "can you help me."

+#### 3. User Interaction and Message Handling

+The `sendMessage` function handles displaying user input and generating ELIZA's response.
+When the user submits a message, `sendMessage` updates the chat history and scrolls to the latest message.

+### Possible Questions and Responses

+Here are some of the common questions ELIZA can respond to:

+- **"hello", "hi", "hey"**: "Hello!
+How can I help you today?"
+- **"how are you", "how are you doing"**: "I'm just a computer program, but I'm here to help you."
+- **"what are you doing"**: "I'm here, ready to chat with you!"
+- **"what is your name", "who are you"**: "I'm ELIZA, your friendly chatbot assistant."
+- **"can you help me"**: "Of course!
+I'm here to help.
+What's on your mind?"
+- **"i am sad" or "i feel sad"**: "I'm sorry to hear that.
+Would you like to talk about it?"
+- **"why" questions**: "What do you think is stopping you?"

+The chatbot also includes responses for expressions of gratitude, questions about its "feelings," and existential inquiries like "what is the meaning of life."

+---

+### References

+This project is based on the original ELIZA concept by Joseph Weizenbaum and follows the principles of keyword-based pattern matching.
+The following resources and inspirations were used:

+1. **Original ELIZA Paper**: Weizenbaum, Joseph.
+"ELIZA—a computer program for the study of natural language communication between man and machine." _Communications of the ACM_ 9.1 (1966): 36-45.
+2. **Reflection Patterns**: Reflection techniques were inspired by pattern-matching approaches used in basic AI systems for generating conversational responses.
+3. **JavaScript and HTML Documentation**: Mozilla Developer Network (MDN) Web Docs. _JavaScript_ and _HTML_ for structuring and styling the chatbot interface.
+4. **JavaScript Event Handling**: JavaScript documentation on MDN was used to implement and understand event listeners for interactive elements such as the input box and send button.